 Clean & Unmarked in Acceptable jacket.
 Size: 9x6x1; Text in English.
 A clean and straight copy with clean text and a strong binding.
 Dust jacket is heavily chipped with one very large chip on front.
 Overall a very serviceable copy.
 274 pp.

-Add this copy of The Nature of Sympathy (Rare Masterpieces of Philosophy to cart. $68.00, very good condition, Sold by Cardinalis Books rated 5.0 out of 5 stars, ships from London, ON, CANADA, published 1970 by Routledge & Kegan Paul.
+Add this copy of Nature of Sympathy to cart. $65.86, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Newport Coast, CA, UNITED STATES, published 1970 by Archon Books.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.